the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 The primary benefits of using what is called »Direct TLS« is that it makes connection a bit faster by saving you the intial round trip.
 More importantly though does it allow you to run your XMPP server on port 443 with TLS encryption making the traffic difficult to be distinguished from HTTPS traffic which increases your chances to connect from Airport hotspots and Hotel Wifis.

-Some of the XMPP servers don’t actually support SNI though yet.
+Some XMPP servers don’t actually support SNI yet, though.
 So if you want to run multiple domains on the same IP address you need to put an SSL multiplexer in front of your XMPP server that listens on port 443 and redirects the traffic to different ports on your XMPP server - one for each domain name.

 ---